pwang649/myWiki/docs/Research/Placement_Op.md

 ### Introduction

-- The current method useed to find a desirable placement for an object is to use an approach similar to the CNN with 16 different rotational degrees and 160 x 89 descretization of the workspace.
+- The current method used to find a desirable placement for an object is to use an approach similar to the CNN with 16 different rotational degrees and 160 x 89 descretization of the workspace.

 - Using this method, the results show significant improvement over those using the method of uniform sampling.